Helaxious/jekyll_awesome_parser/README.md

 parser = JekyllAwesomeParser.new
 ```

-Or download the parser and import it locally with `require_relative`, all the parser logic is inside the `lib` folder:
+Or download the parser and import it locally with `require_relative`, all the parser logic is inside the `lib` folder, so you can get rid of the other files (except the license, you have to keep it):

 ```
 # File structure